 To begin with, it houses 12U inside a single-section welded frame construction with a toughened glass front door with vented sides.
 Speaking of ventilation, the unit comes with a fan-ready perforated top and 18-gauge removable side panels with a spring latch.

 This easy-to-install unit might solve all your rack and space problems in a single purchase; you should give it a try.

 Sterling Modular was founded by Jim Maher in 1991, only fifty miles away from Philadelphia, in Boyertown, PA.
-Although thirty years passed from that foundational moment, the company hasn’t slowed down one bit, and its ever-growing team of professionals manufacture all products to the last spec on US soil and ship them worldwide.
+Although thirty years passed since that foundational moment, the company hasn’t slowed down one bit, and its ever-growing team of professionals manufactures all products to the last spec on US soil and ships them worldwide.

 Jim built a reputation for his company equipping some of the most sought-after studios in the country.
-He eventually sold it to Rick Lawrence, a former corporate executive wanting to build his own company in 2011.
+He eventually sold it to Rick Lawrence, a former corporate executive who wanted to build his own company in 2011.

 This rack unit's “face-up” design is exactly what most engineers want in a studio environment: all knobs at their fingertips.
 Because of its exclusive low profile and rolling wheels, it can even be stowed under any work surface, saving space when not in use.